 - An enhanced DBS certificate, which includes barred list information, is required for any staff who will be engaging in regulated activity (working unsupervised with children).
 This is required for any staff employed since 2002.
 Prior to this staff were checked against List 99.
-Following completion of the DBS check, we require the individual to provide the original DBS certificate in person for checking, in addition to receiving the electronic confirmation from the service we use for the check. - Identity checks are completed, together with proof of right to work in the UK - Qualifications are checked - If an individual has lived or worked outside of the UK an overseas police check / certificate of good conduct may be required (see part 3 KCSIE) - Right to work checks are completed on all staff.
+Following completion of the DBS check, we require the individual to provide the original DBS certificate in person for checking, in addition to receiving the electronic confirmation from the service we use for the check. - If an individual has lived or worked outside of the UK an overseas police check / certificate of good conduct may be required (see page 74 KCSIE) - Right to work checks are completed on all staff.

-In addition, staff who have a teaching role will be checked, via the DfE Secure Access Website, for
+In addition, staff who have a teaching role will be checked, via the DfE Secure Access Website. for

 - qualified teacher status

 - prohibition check

-- section 128 check (for any individual who has a managerial role, including Heads of Department, Local Governing Body members and Trustees)
+- section 128 check (for any individual who has a managerial role, including Heads of Department, Academy Council Members)

 - completion of induction

 - teacher not subject to a conditional offer/suspension